 The University of New Haven is a private, top-tier comprehensive institution recognized as a national leader in experiential education.
 Founded in 1920 on the campus of Yale University in cooperation with Northeastern University, UNH moved to its current West Haven campus in 1960 and opened its Orange, CT campus in January, 2014.
 The University operates a satellite campus in Tuscany, Italy, and offers programs at several locations throughout Connecticut and in New Mexico.
 In 2014, the University entered into a partnership with GalvanizeU.
 GalvanizeU is a revolutionary new approach to engineering education with a faculty of leading practitioners and mentors, and unparalleled network of industry partnerships.
-Beginning in the Winter of 2015 the University will offer a Master of Engineering in Big Data in San Francisco.
+In the winter of 2015 the University enrolled the inaugural class for the Master of Engineering in Big Data in San Francisco.
+The program was renamed Master of Science in Data Science in 2015.